 Our Biomedical Engineering Program

 The 30 credit hour online master's program in biomedical engineering (BME) is a concentration packed in our Interdisciplinary Engineering (MSE/MS) degree.
-This program was created for professionals who wish to build a competitive edge in a biomedical and healthcare industries.
+This program was created for professionals who wish to build a competitive edge in the biomedical and healthcare industries.
 As a student in this program, you will focus heavily on biomedical engineering topics and technical knowledge.
 We offer both thesis and non-thesis options.

 You'll learn from the same renowned faculty who teach on campus at Purdue and graduate with an MSE/MS. We offer both thesis and non-thesis options.

 Purdue University's online graduate engineering program is consistently ranked in the top ten programs by US News and World Report.
+The biomedical engineering concentration was ranked #1 best online master's in biomedical engineering in 2021 by Best Value Schools.

 Biomedical Engineering students will be able to choose from a course menu featuring classes in: